Poundland: Store expansion

-The retailer expanded into Northern Ireland and opened 6 stores before Christmas 2009, selling locally sourced goods such as milk as well as their usual branded products.
-Following the acquisition of 99p Stores, Poundland announced 80 stores were to close in November 2016, just 2 months after their takeover by Steinhoff International.
+The retailer expanded into Northern Ireland and opened six stores before Christmas 2009, selling locally sourced goods such as milk, as well as their usual branded products.
+Following the acquisition of 99p Stores, Poundland announced 80 stores were to close in November 2016, just two months after their takeover by Steinhoff International.

 Financial performance

-Poundland have seen increases in turnover year on year, helped by an increase of store openings and turbulent economic conditions in the mid-2000s.
-Where some high street shops reported a downturn in profits during the financial struggle, Poundland experienced growth attributed to rapid price inflation of numerous household necessities, including increased sales of toothpaste and tinned food.
+Poundland's turnover increased year-on-year until 2017, helped by an increase of store openings and the 2008 financial crisis.
+While some high street shops reported a downturn in profits during the 2008 financial crisis, Poundland achieved growth attributed to the 2007–2008 world food price crisis, including increased sales of toothpaste and tinned food.

 International operations

-Although price-point retailing and psychological pricing was first adopted in the United States during the 1870s by Frank Winfield Woolworth, the chain claims to have introduced this concept to Europe and in 2009, claimed to be the largest single-price discount retailer in Europe.
+Although price-point retailing and psychological pricing were first adopted in the United States during the 1870s by Frank Winfield Woolworth, the chain claims to have introduced this concept to Europe, and in 2009 claimed to be the largest single-price discount retailer in Europe.

 On 2 August 2011, Poundland announced plans to expand into mainland Europe under the name Dealz.
-The first 6 stores opened in Republic of Ireland in late 2011, creating 120 jobs and was followed by a store in the Isle of Man in December 2011.
-The name 'Euroland' was not used, due to poor feedback from potential customers.
+The first six stores opened in Ireland in late 2011, creating 120 jobs, and were followed by a store in the Isle of Man in December 2011.
+The name 'Euroland' was not used in Ireland, due to poor feedback from potential customers.

 Museum

 A Poundland museum has been created at Ludstone Hall, Claverley.
-The residence of Keith Smith father of Steve Smith who co-founded Poundland.
 This depicts the life of Steve Smith and his rise as market stall holder at Bilston Market to a multi-millionaire.